vzagaevschi/blog-django/README.md

-# blog-django
+# Blog - Django

-Blog - Django - Basic Configuration
+*Basic Configuration of a Blog made in Django*